MichaelTrestman/kubes4noobs/tut.md

 ### Learning Objectives:

 - Understand the advantages of using Kubernetes to manage distributed computing systems.
-- Set up the tools for using kubernetes, on your machine and in Google cloud.
+- Set up the tools for using Kubernetes, on your machine and in Google cloud.
-- Create your first kubernetes cluster.
+- Create your first Kubernetes cluster.
 - Deploy a sample app and load balancer.
 - Route traffic through the load balancer to the application using a Kubernetes service.